cc-jj/pulse/README.md

 # Go Pulse

-A simple, dependency-free tool that automatically rebuilds and runs your Go program whenever files are changed.
+A simple, dependency-free tool that automatically rebuilds and runs your Go program when files are changed.

 ## Features